Food Allergy & Anaphylaxis

 - Asian cuisine (peanuts, tree nuts used in many dishes).

-- Ethnic (language barrier).
+- Ethnic and international restaurants (language barrier).

 There are ways to minimize risk of accidental exposures and feel more secure about eating out.